 To positively impact your popularity, take care of your personal hygiene.
 So bathe regularly.
 Brush your teeth.
 Get a good cologne if you’re a man, or some perfume if you’re a woman.
+Make sure your hair is washed thoroughly and styled in an attractive way (if it’s normally unruly, try to use a good pomade).
 Dress appropriately for every given situation.

 You’d be surprised how many people don’t follow these basic steps to good hygiene.
 Make the effort to look (and smell) the part, and your popularity will naturally rise as a result.

 Perhaps the most important part of communicating with others is the communication that is not spoken — i.e. your body language.